-a) rahardjanto@gmail.com

-b) biologi.umm@gmail.com

-c) Corresponding author: usya_bio@umm.ac.id
+^{a)} rahardjanto@gmail.com ^{b)} biologi.umm@gmail.com ^{c)} Corresponding author: usya_bio@umm.ac.id ^{d)}fuad.jayamiharja@umm.ac.id

-d)fuad.jayamiharja@umm.ac.id

 Abstract.
-Research on the study of the diversity of molluscs in the mangrove forest area of Cengkrong Beach-Trenggalek has an important role in knowing the decline in the ecological function of mangrove forests due too exploitation.
-Exploitation that occurs is illegal logging of mangrove trees.
-The purpose of this study was to analyze environmental conditions through physic-chemical parameters, analyze the relationship between environmental conditions and the diversity of molluscs in the mangrove forest Cengkrong Beach-Trenggalek.
+Research on the study of the diversity of molluscs in the mangrove forest area of Cengkrong Beach - Trenggalek has an important role in knowing the decline in the ecological function of mangrove forests due to exploitation.
+The exploitation that occurs is the illegal logging of mangrove trees.
+The purpose of this study was to analyze environmental conditions through physic-chemical parameters, analyze the relationship between environmental conditions, and the diversity of molluscs in the mangrove forest Cengkrong Beach- Trenggalek.
 Sampling was carried out at three stations with 27 plots.
-Sampling using purposive sampling technique with the belt transect method then measures environmental conditions.
+Sampling using a purposive sampling technique with the belt transect method then measures environmental conditions.
 Data analysis using regression test.
 The results showed that the conditions of pH, temperature, salinity were normal.
-The diversity of molluscs found was 13 species consisting of 11 species from the Gastropoda class and 2 species from the Bivalvia class.
+The diversity of molluscs found was 13 species consisting of 11 species from the Gastropoda class and two species from the Bivalvia class.
 Furthermore, there is a significant relationship between environmental conditions and the diversity of molluscs.